Reflections on Summer 2018

 Our daily schedule went like this: wake up to the sound of church bells, then breakfast accompanied by conversation - in Italian! - with B&B hosts.
 Maybe stop by the shops for lunch items (we had use of our B&B kitchen), or order a panini and/or salad at a coffee bar.

-From 10:00 to 1:30, we attended fantastic Italian classes in an old monastery, with qualified native-speakers, then, for the remainder of the day, and on weekends, the schedule varied: a visit to a local specialist shop, a food artisan, or museum, a tour or lecture, maybe a festival or play, or pasta-making in a local home.
+Throughout the morning, we attended fantastic Italian classes in an old monastery, with qualified native-speakers, then, for the remainder of the day, and on weekends, the schedule varied: a visit to a local specialist shop, a food artisan, or museum, a tour or lecture, maybe a festival or play, or pasta-making in a local home.
 Students, local guides and hosts dined together in the evening, sometimes at restaurants, other times in private homes.
 Meals often stretched to three hours, accompanied by excellent wine and conversation - in Italian, of course.

 After two weeks, I was thinking and dreaming in Italian, and my conversation and comprehension improved immensely.
 I learned about all kinds of other things too: bi-yearly shepherd migration, organic farming and winemaking, the secret to perfect pasta from scratch, and how to make a church bell - to name a few.
 Even more rewarding were the people I encountered.
 When the program came to an end, I was sad to leave.
 Now I’m enjoying connecting with my new friends on Facebook and Instagram.